sumanbisunkhe/Employee-Management-System/README.md

     - Calculate the total salary (base salary + bonus).
     - Override the display method to include bonus information.

+- **EmployeeTest Class**
+    - Contains the `main` method that:
+        - Creates instances of `Employee` and `Manager`.
+        - Displays their information before and after a salary raise.
+        - Raises the salary of both the `Employee` and `Manager` by a specified percentage (10% in this case).
+        - Displays the updated information, including the new salary and total salary for managers.

 ## Project Structure

 ```plaintext